-The post and beam frame for my backyard shed needs additional side and rear rails as well as three cross braces to lock it in place.
+The post and beam frame for my small wooden shed needs additional side and rear rails as well as three cross braces to lock it in place.
 Some interesting framing carpentry is required, as I have opted to continue the post and beam theme by avoiding too many connectors and using traditional joints.
-For regular butt framing tips go to my framing page.
 The first rails to go up were the side rails, but I decided to add the rear rails to the side rail joints so it all sort of happened together.

 I used 90mm X 35mm (3.5" x 1.4") CCA dressed pine planks as my rails, these were cut to fit from the front post to 55mm into the rear post.
 This will leave the width of the rear rail: 35mm, to slot it in.
 So I then checked out the front and rear posts at 90mm wide and 35mm deep.
 I then gave them a quick paint seal before slotting the LHS rail home.
 Before fastening them I did the same to the RHS posts.
 I then cut a rear rail to slot into the centre post to create a corner lap joint.

 Next was the front rail under which will sit the doors and over which will sit a row of clerestory windows.
 I used a dado joint here, and sealed and fastened them the same way.

 At this point I added some more uprights to aid the weatherboard installation: one on each side, and two on the rear, all cross lapped in and inserted through the flooring.